UnUniFi/laws/moderator.md

 ## Rewards

-- Some rewards in GUU token probably occur to `@moderators` after this community get developed well.
+- Rewards in GUU token occur to `@moderators` following to the EXP points of MEE6.